 You don't have a lot of room to list EVERYthing in your profile description -you only have 160 characters.
 This is your best, first, and most read professional bio out there on the web - so make it good!

 I think it's a good start to include your subject area, teaching level, an award or certification if you like, a quirky hobby or interesting fact, and maybe something funny.
 Always be positive!

 This isn't the place to make some kind of profound political or religious statement (IMHO).
 God knows I'm trying my best every day, (and failing often!) and I've Tweeted about how I believe in the power of prayer - but I don't lead with that.
 Why risk alienating anyone from the get-go?
 Bless their hearts!

 Just like my Mom always said, never talk politics or religion at the dinner table or dinner party.
 Wanna do that?
 Debate the issues or trash talk someone?
 Throw some tea and some shade?
 Sure!
 Let's wait till we're at the pub!

 AVOID Grandiose Claims!

-Being a self-proclaimed Tech Queen and not having a fully filled out Twitter profile, being a chronic re-Tweeter, or NOT having a professional blog or website isn't really convincing.
+Being a self-proclaimed Tech Queen and not having a fully filled out Twitter profile, being a chronic re-Tweeter, or NOT having an up to date professional blog or website isn't really convincing.

 Keep yourself relate-able.
+Self-deprecating humor is a good thing.
 I try and make mockery and FUN of myself as much as I can online (and in life) and I frequently admit my tech failures (I still can't figure out how to connect my school Vine w/ my Twitter to show off my loops!
 GAH!) just be careful of being seen as full of yourself.
 Why?
 There's a lot of haters or critics out there, fellow educators, comedians, your students, trolls - don't give them any fodder for mockery!
 Heck, my real daily life is enough for that! lol

 Again, these are my personal opinions,